madrilene/lenesaile.com/src/content/posts/en/DRAFT-2025-04-12-og-images-deep-dive.md

 ## The alias trap

-if you create more than one template for og images, don’t make the mistake I did (more than once!
-Lolsing hours of time trying to figure out what's going on.
-So this is probably above all, a reminder to myself).
+As create templates for OG images, don’t make the mistake I did (more than once.

 ```yaml
 ---